PeachGB/GameOfPas/README.md

 be aware that the code uses an infinite loop, so you should know how to interrupt the process on the terminal.

-Also take in consideration that this is not actually the game of life, for every cell counts one neighbour up, i am aware of this, but the pattern that makes on this configuration is more smooth other ways with the actual rules, initializing as random, is very static, i will need to implement the posibility of the user to change the grid for the actual game of life to be enjoyable.
+Also take in consideration that this is not actually the game of life, every cell counts one neighbour up, i am aware of this, but the pattern that this configuration makes is more smooth. otherwise with the actual rules, initializing as random, is very static, i will need to implement interactivity.
 In the future maybe :P